-Research Space is a new strand to ID’s programme that creates bespoke formats with artists, to open up their research through dancing, making and discussion.
+Research Space is a newish strand of ID’s programme that creates bespoke formats with artists, opening their research to others through dancing, making and talking.

-Each Research Space is collaboratively designed with the artist in relation to the questions they explore, the participants whom it might engage, and the economic model it most appropriately takes, within the context that ID can offer.
+We usually support four or five of these research spaces a year.
+Each is collaboratively designed with the artist in relation to the questions they explore, the participants who might engage, and the economic model it most appropriately takes, within the context that ID can offer.